urbit/docs/tutorials/arvo/move-trace.md

 passed, leading to a chain of `%give` `move`s that ultimately prints `~s1..0007`.

-Let's throw the stack trace into a table:
+Let's throw the move trace into a table:

 | length | move    | vane(s) | card            | duct                                                                                                             |
 |--------|---------|---------|-----------------|------------------------------------------------------------------------------------------------------------------|